Working a Job When Under House Arrest

 Getting Help

-If you are under house arrest and have questions or concerns about your rights and responsibilities, it is a good idea to check with a qualified attorney.
+If you're under house arrest or considering house arrest, it's a good idea to talk over the details with your attorney.
+Your lawyer can answer any questions or concerns you may have about the rights and responsibilities that come with house arrest and work-release privileges.
 Your lawyer can assist you in making sure you comply with all requirements so you do not incur additional penalties or criminal sanctions.

 DEFEND YOUR RIGHTS